Give Your TV a Super Bowl LX Tuneup

 Tweak the TV Settings Individually

-Brightness level: This is also called black level, and it’s critical for top picture quality.
-Ideally, a TV should be able to display deep black areas of the picture without losing the detail within the darkest areas.
+Brightness level: Also called black level, it’s critical for top picture quality.
+Ideally, a TV should be able to display deep black areas of the picture without losing detail in the darkest areas of the image.
 Freeze-frame a nighttime scene, such as one from a Batman or vampire movie.
 Turn the brightness/black level up until you can see the details in the image’s darkest areas.
-Then turn it down so that the black gets as black as possible without obscuring the detail.
+Then turn it down so the black gets as black as possible without obscuring the detail.
 With most LCD sets, you won’t get as deep a black as you can with an OLED TV.

 Color and tint: Once the black-and-white balance is optimized, it’s time to adjust the color settings.
-Start with color temperature, which is sometimes called color tone.
-We recommend choosing the “warm” or “low” setting so that whites don’t appear too blue.
+Start with color temperature, sometimes called color tone.
+We recommend choosing the “warm” or “low” setting to avoid whites appearing too blue.
 Then adjust the tint/hue control so that flesh tones look natural, neither too red nor too greenish-yellow.
 This setting generally works best when it’s in the middle of the range.
-Adjust the color-level control (saturation) so that colors look vivid and realistic but not like they’re glowing.
-All of these settings may interact with one another in odd ways, so repeat the process as necessary.
+Adjust the color-level control (saturation) so that colors look vivid and realistic, but not glowing.
+All of these settings may interact in odd ways, so repeat the process as necessary.

 Sharpness and more: Manufacturers often set the sharpness control rather high and turn on noise-reduction and other image-enhancement modes.
 These are rarely needed when you’re watching high-quality HD programming or a Blu-ray movie.
 In most cases, you should resist the temptation to crank up the sharpness to enhance HD’s fine detail.
-The best HDTVs need little or no help showing all the resolution in HD images.
-If you set the sharpness control too high, the background will start to look grainy and a halo will appear around the edges of certain objects, making the overall image appear less natural.
-We suggest that you turn the sharpness control down to zero, then add sharpness sparingly if the image looks soft.
+The best HDTVs need little or no help showing the full resolution of HD images.
+If you set the sharpness control too high, the background will start to look grainy, and a halo will appear around the edges of certain objects, making the overall image appear less natural.
+We suggest turning the sharpness control down to zero, then adding sharpness sparingly if the image looks soft.
 Turn off any noise-reduction and image-enhancement modes, as well; those tend to reduce image detail.

 One final thing to consider.
 Some TVs let you store different picture settings for different video inputs, such as cable TV, a streaming device, or a Blu-ray player.
-It could be worth storing customized settings for these inputs because the brightness, color, and other picture attributes can vary based on what device is supplying the video.
+It might be worth storing customized settings for those inputs, since brightness, color, and other picture attributes can vary depending on the device supplying the video.

 TV Picks

-Other than being at the Super Bowl in person, there’s no better way to catch all the action than with a big-screen TV that has great overall picture quality.
-These 65-inch sets at various prices fit the bill.
+Other than being at the stadium in person, there’s no better way to catch all the action than with a big-screen TV that delivers a great overall picture quality.
+These 65-inch sets, at various prices, fit the bill.
 And don’t be afraid to go even bigger.
 Most of these models are also available in larger screen sizes.